AE Golf News

 “The SEC is one of the strongest, if not the strongest conference in the country.
 It’s where you find yourself competing against the best amateurs in the world.
 If you can win an SEC Championship, then you have reached the highest level of Division 1 golf,” said

-Within the field, five SEC players are on the 2024 Annika Award Spring Watch List: Maisie Filler (Florida), Maria Jose Marin (Arkansas), Ingrid Lindblad (LSU), Caitlyn Macnab (Ole Miss), and Louise Rydqvist (South Carolina).
+Within the field, five SEC players are on the 2024 Annika Award Spring Watch List: Maisie Filler (University of Florida), Maria Jose Marin (University of Arkansas), Ingrid Lindblad (Louisiana State University), Caitlyn Macnab (University of Mississippi), and Louise Rydqvist (University of South Carolina).

 “The composure that these young women have is so impressive.
 They’re so level headed,” said Sheehan.
 “Many of the best players don’t excel because they have certain physical traits that are substantially better, but rather because they understand how to play golf.”